 Prickly Pear Canyon Is a new development west of Kamloops.
 The area features vertical basalt columns on good quality rock up to around 15 meters high.
-It is not a very big area having only 7 bolted routes and a few trad options, but is well worth a visit.
-Since the cliffs are south facing they can be very hot in the summer, but would make a nice evening climb.
+It is not a very big area having only 7 bolted routes and a few trade options but is well worth a visit.
+Since the cliffs are south facing they can be very hot in the summer but would make a nice evening climb.

 Stay in the Loop.

 See where others are climbing